 Watching Neil Armstrong and Buzz Aldrin take their first steps on the Moon, Nixon’s anxiety reached a peak.
 If anything went wrong, he would have to manage America’s outrage over billions of tax dollars culminating in the death of two astronauts.
 His staff had prepared a statement to be read in the event the worst happened and organized a priest to commit their souls to the deep, much like a burial at sea.

-Watching Apollo 11 live from the Moon, the President could only hope he wouldn't have to read it.
+Watching Apollo 11's live feed from the Moon, the President could only hope he wouldn't have to read it.
 He hoped, instead, that Apollo 11, the mission set in motion by his former rival John F. Kennedy and brought to fruition by his predecessor Lyndon B. Johnson, would boost his own Presidential standing.

 Roots of Apollo: John F. Kennedy